 - providing agency-wide leadership and guidance on issues relating to the intramural training environment and communicating concerns to the Deputy Director of Intramural Research;

-- coordinating with the NIH Civil Program on all cases involving trainees;
+- coordinating with Civil and ICO leadership on all cases involving trainees;

 - working with Employee and Labor Relations and ICO leadership to address trainee issues, including but not limited to, ICO Training and Clinical Directors, Executive Officers, and Scientific or Deputy Scientific Directors, as appropriate;